orf/docker-repack/README.md

-# docker-repack - Optimize Docker images for pulling speed.
+# docker-repack - Speed up Docker image pulls

 This tool repacks Docker images into smaller, more efficient images.
 This significantly reduces the time it takes to pull an image.
 Some examples: